Padmanabhan Balaram

 Padmanabhan Balaram is an Indian biochemist and a former director of the Indian Institute of Science in Bangalore, India.
 He is a recipient of the third highest Indian civilian honour of Padma Bhushan (2014) as well as the TWAS Prize (1994).
 He has been conferred the 2021 R. Bruce Merrifield Award by the American Peptide Society.
+On September 15, 2026, he was elected President of the Indian Statistical Institute for the 2026–28 term.

 Education

 Balaram received his bachelor's degree in chemistry from Fergusson College, University of Pune followed by a master's degree from the Indian Institute of Technology, Kanpur and his PhD from Carnegie Mellon University with Aksel A. Bothner-By.
-After a postdoctoral stint at Harvard University with Nobel laureate Robert Burns Woodward, he returned to the Indian Institute of Science, where he has been ever since as a faculty member in the Molecular Biophysics Unit.
+During his PhD, Balaram studied the use of negative Nuclear Overhauser effect signals as probes of macromolecular conformations.
+After a postdoctoral stint at Harvard University with Nobel laureate Robert Burns Woodward, where he on the synthesis of the antibiotic erythromycin, Balaram returned to the Indian Institute of Science, where he has been ever since as a faculty member in the Molecular Biophysics Unit.
 He presently holds a Chaired Professorship at the National Center for Biological Sciences, Bangalore.
-During his PhD, Balaram studied the use of negative Nuclear Overhauser effect signals as probes of macromolecular conformations.
-As a postdoc with Woodword, Balaram worked on the synthesis of the antibiotic erythromycin.